OldMensch/auto_accountant/DEV NOTES.md

 	- Transactions/Assets need to have new functions:
 		- .add_error(type, msg)
 		- .clear_error(type)
+		- .clear_non_data_errors()
+	- type/msg will just be a dict of errors now: {type:msg}

 # Performance Improvements

 * PRE-FORMATTING - consider above, "destroy metrics class", before this
+	- calc_formatting called after .metric():
+		- pre-format portfolio metrics?
+	- calc_formatting called after .metric():
 		- pre-format asset metrics
 		- pre-format wallet metrics
-	- pre-format portfolio metrics?
+	- after edit asset/wallet, re-calc formatting

 * FORMAT NUMBER PERFORMANCE FIX
 	- format_number currently performs like ass: 450ms for 200,000 iterations!!!
 	- that's half a second of load time each time you load a 5300-transaction portfolio!!!!
 Not horrible... yet.
 	- I should test whether this is O(n) or something worse (should be O(n) where n = # of transactions)

-* FASTER UNDO/REDO SAVES (Maybe rename these to "statesaves", indicating they save a change of state)
+* MEMENTOS (instead of "undoredo save"... crap name)
+	- ORIGINATOR: the type of object to be saved
+	- MEMENTO: the saved state of the object
+	- CARETAKER: Manages the mementos, enabling undo/redo functionality
 	- Instead of saving a copy of the entire portfolio to memory, just save the part whose state changed before/after
 	- maybe add statesave function to Portfolio: statesave always triggers whenever transaction/asset/wallet is added/removed from the portfolio, unless it is told not to.
 		- now "new portfolio" and "load portfolio" will erase all statesave history. "
+	- Consider moving "mementos" over to the portfolio object.. maybe, maybe not

 - SAVE COMPRESSION: Compress the JSON files before saving them, with a custom file extension.

+### Multi-Threading
+- MULTI-THREADED METRICS
+	- Difficulties:
+		- figuring out how to divvy up the transactions among threads
+		- figuring out where the split occurs
+		- Having to synchronize multiple threads
+		- how many threads to create?
+Answer: os.cpu_count()
+		- It seems that the auto_accounting function cannot be multithreaded
+- MULTI-THREADED OBJECT INSTANTIATION
+	- This affects only large loads:
+		- Loading portfolio for the first time
+		- Importing transactions from CSV/XLSX
+	- Thought: Divide instantiation of transactions into multiple threads.
+For each transaction in the JSON, throw that transaction into the instantiation stack of another thread.
+Threads do hard work of creating Transaction objects, then pass these objects back to the main thread's execution stack, to be added to the MAIN_PORTFOLIO object

 # Bugs and Issues

 * THE IMPORT DUPLICATION ISSUE: Some kind of way to prevent transactions with missing data from re-importing
 	- If an imported transaction was missing data, then we fill out that data, the transaction's hash code changes.
 Then, if we import the same transaction again, a duplicate of this transaction is added to our porfolio.
 This is an issue!
-		SOLUTION 2: if a newly imported transaction has an error, it is permanently saved to the JSON in a new category "import_errors"
+		- SOLUTION 2: if a newly imported transaction has an error, it is permanently saved to the JSON in a new category "import_errors"
-			This is good since we only really care about transactions we fixed SOLUTION 3: all transactions have "origin" variable, Origin tag denotes: when they were imported (and to what wallet), or that the user made it
+			This is good since we only really care about transactions we fixed
+		- SOLUTION 3: all transactions have "origin" variable, Origin tag denotes: when they were imported (and to what wallet), or that the user made it
 			EX:		origin: imported12-12-2024 12:13:23binance
 			problem: user might totally change transaction when editing, and it should not preserve the ID after that